The Tokyo Forgeries Blog

 The Definitive Guide: Motion in Your Street Photography

-Is Every Image We Take a Self-Portrait?
+Is Every Street Photo We Take a Self-Portrait?

 Do you take self-portraits?
 I think we all do.
 I know we all do.
 From a certain point of view, we all do.
 At least, I think we do, don’t we?

-Photographing Tokyo’s Solitary Figure
+Photographing The Solitary Figure of Tokyo

 In the bustling crowd of Tokyo, I find myself captivated by a solitary figure.